Keeping blood sugar levels within a normal range is important to staying healthy1

 A large body of evidence supports the effectiveness of lifestyle interventions – healthy diet and physical exercise – for managing hyperglycemia and for delaying and preventing diabetes complications.

-In a recent clinical study done in collaboration with researchers at the University of Newcastle, Arla Foods Ingredients has demonstrated that by ingesting 15g of Lacprodan® Whey Protein just before a meal (pre-meal), people with type 2 diabetes obtained better control of their blood sugar levels3.
+A recent clinical study carried out in collaboration with researchers at the University of Newcastle demonstrated that, by ingesting 15g of Lacprodan® whey protein before a meal (pre-meal), people with type 2 diabetes obtained better control of their blood sugar levels3.

-Benefits of whey proteins to help stabilise blood sugar levels
+Benefits of whey proteins for natural blood sugar control

 Dietary protein has a stimulating effect on insulin secretion (insulinotrophic) – and thus helps stabilise blood glucose levels after a meal.